 Mulching – All earth disturbance areas, regardless of seeding method, should be mulched to reduce erosion and aid seed germination.
 Hay or straw are the preferred mulches and should be applied to produce a layer ¾ to 1-inch deep.
 Generally, 3 tons of mulch per acre (approximately 3 bales per 100 sq.) is sufficient.

 For more information – Consult the Penn State Agronomy Guide or your local Extension Office.

+***IMPORTANT – ONLY INCLUDE THOSE BMPs THAT ARE BEING USED ON YOUR PROJECT***

-SMALL PROJECT EROSION CONTROL PLAN
+TIMBER HARVEST EROSION CONTROL PLAN